robert-waelchli/cspb_2270_final_project/README.md

 <h3>Final Project Walkthrough/Readme - 2-3 Tree</h3>
 <p></p>
 <b>Project goal:</b>
 <p>Create an example implementation of a 2-3 Tree data structure.
-For this example, I choose to
+For this example, I chose to
-implement the 2-3 tree as a directory of professionals (including names, phone numbers, occupation).</p>
+implement the 2-3 tree as a directory of professionals (including fields for name, phone number, and occupation).</p>
 <p></p>
 <b>2-3 Tree Definition and Invariants:</b>
 <p>A 2-3 tree is a tree data structure where each node has either two or three children, essentially a B-tree of